tracy-git123/tracy-git123.github.io/projects/myprojectname.md

       dtype='object')
 ```

-Next up is filling the gaps/empty rows in the dataset with relevant values
+Next up is filling the gaps/empty rows in the dataset with relevant values:

 ```cpp
 newdf['StreetName'] = newdf['StreetName'].fillna('None')